AKUMA107/workspace-auragen/readme.md

 Author's Note

 I'm a first-year Chemistry student at IIT Madras.
-I built this because I wanted my physical hardware to feel like an extension of my virtual environment.

 This is an early-stage project.
 I'm still learning!
 Feel free to fork, optimize, or suggest changes.
 If you find a way to make the color transitions even smoother or lower on resources, I'd love to see it.